TanGentleman/TanTan/README.md

 What it is and what it does:
 - For now, there are separate components, the chatbot, the reddit fetcher, and the downloader, soon to be merged.
-- Using chatbot.py incorporates OpenAI's API to use their different models, utilizing the combined power of ChatGPT's knowledge, DALL-E's image creation, reddit's existing content, and more, all without the need for a browser.
+- Chatbot.py incorporates OpenAI's API, allowing access to different models, utilizing the combined power of ChatGPT's knowledge, DALL-E's image creation, reddit's existing content, and more, all without the need for a browser.
 - The conversationality of chatbot.py is relatively rigid at the moment, but presets for different use cases, as well as better integration will soon be added.

 In Progress: